Two-component, epoxy adhesive/repair compound

 Uses:

-Repairing and patching defects in concrete, fabricating components and repairing defects in fibre cement products. epidermix® 318 is specifically designed for horizontal surface applications.
+Repairing and patching defects in concrete, like honeycomb and spalls, fabricating components and fibre cement products.

-The viscosity of epidermix® 318 is sufficient to hold its place on horizontal faces.
+The viscosity of epidermix® 318 is sufficient to hold its place on horizontal and vertical faces, like soffit repairs.

 Surface Preparation

-Any surface to be repaired with epidermix® 318 must be clean, mechanically sound and dry.
+Any surface to be repaired with epidermix® 318 must be clean, mechanically sound, dry or damp.
 The surface should be chipped to expose main aggregate and in the case of honeycomb, all suspect material must be cut out.
 The surface must be free of all debris prior to placing the compound.

 Mixing